Store Credit Cards That Don't Suck

 Making large purchases for your home can be difficult to take in all at once, but that's where the Lowe's Consumer Card can help.
 Cardmembers have a few neat options to choose from when it comes to this card's benefits.
 First, they can choose to take 5% off their Lowe's purchase.
-But if they spent $299 or more on a purchase, then they can also choose to take the 6-month special financing plan, where they won't pay any interest on the purchase as long as it's paid in full within 6 months.
+But if they spend $299 or more on a purchase, then they can also choose to take the 6-month special financing plan, where they won't pay any interest on the purchase as long as it's paid in full within 6 months.

 If $3,500 or more is spent on a purchase, cardholders have an additional choice of a 84-month special financing plan, where the purchase can be repaid at a reduced APR of 5.99% until it's paid in full within 84 months.
 The special financing offers cannot be combined with the 5% purchase discount.
 There is no annual fee.

-The Best Store Branded Credit Cards
+Best Co-Branded Store Credit Cards

 Amazon.com Rewards Visa Card